-Process safety has gained corporate importance especially since the catastrophic incidents that occurred at Flixborough2) (UK), Serveso3) (Italy),

-Bhopal4) (India) and on board the Piper Alpha5) North Sea production platform.
-Now process safety expertise has extended into the general skill set of engineers and operators, and many industry-wide guidelines for process safety have been developed.
-The current industry standard for electronic and programmable systems, IEC 615086), is the result of concerted efforts by industry and regulators over the past 30 years.
+Process safety has gained corporate importance especially since the catastrophic incidents that occurred at Flixborough2) (UK), Serveso3) (Italy), Bhopal4) (India) and on board the Piper Alpha5) North Sea production platform.
+Now process safety expertise has extended into the general skill set of engineers and operators, and many industrywide guidelines for process safety have been developed.
+The current industry generic standard for electronic and programmable systems, IEC615086), is the result of concerted efforts by industry and regulators over the past 30 years.
 The global objective of such a standard is to ensure that proper risk reduction strategies are adopted by all industries with hazardous processes so that the incidents mentioned above can be prevented.
-This generic standard and the process industry's specific standard, IEC 615117), are essentially advisory.
-However, they are now considered "good practice" by regulators in the United Kingdom and other industrial countries, and also as a means of determining whether a reasonable practical level of electrical, electronic and programmable electronic safety (E/E/PES) has been achieved.
-The standards are used to benchmark installations and are, for all intents and purposes, considered mandatory.
+This generic standard and the process industry specific standard, IEC 615117, are essentially advisory.
+However, they are now considered "good practice" by regulators in the UK and other industrial countries and also as a means of determining if a reasonable practical level of electrical, electronic and programmable electronic safety (E/E/PES) has been achieved.
+The standards are used to benchmark installations and are, to all intent and purposes, considered mandatory.

 IEC 61511 defines methods of assessing risks associated with a particular hazardous process and it determines the risk reduction the safety system(s) must achieve.
-The standard is prescriptive in that risks must be assessed and reduced to "as low as is reasonably practicable."
-It does not however prescribe what technologies and architectures should be used to achieve the reduction.
+The standard is prescriptive in that risks must be assessed and reduced to "as low as is reasonably practicable".
+It does not however prescribe what technologies and